-2. RELATED WORK
+2. Related Work

 A lot of effort has been put into developing disease prediction systems in hospitals, mostly utilizing data mining and machine learning.
+Heart disease prediction allows healthcare providers make informed decisions about the health of a patient.
+Using machine learning helps to understand and reduce the symptoms of cardiovascular diseases.
 Heart Disease can be predicted utilizing the Multiple Regression Model, demonstrating the validity of Multiple Linear Regression [13].
 The work is done on the data set of 3000 instances with 13 different attributes.
 70% of the data is used for training purposes, while the remaining 30% is used for validation.
 Regression's classification accuracy is higher than competing algorithms, as demonstrated by the results.